alexcrichton/rfcs/text/0000-macros-1.1.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-* Is the interface between plugins and the compiler actually general enough to be implemented differently one day?
+* Is the interface between macros and the compiler actually general enough to be implemented differently one day?